-Now apply that same philosophy to SCADA or MES.
-For most companies, the largest barrier to Digital Transformation behind legacy business models is perceived cost.
-The multi-tenant architecture allows capable Ignition integrators to split costs into consumable chunks and generate a nice stream of recurring revenue.
-Meanwhile, the end-user reaping the benefits of their savvy integrator’s data contextualization pays a lower price, and since the SI takes care of maintenance, they have free time to focus on other initiatives.
+Now apply that same philosophy to SCADA/MES or BAS/BMS.
+For most companies, the largest barrier to Digital Transformation, behind legacy business models, is perceived cost.
+Multi-tenant architecture allows capable integrators to split that cost into consumable chunks and generate a nice stream of recurring revenue.
+Meanwhile, the end-user, reaping the benefits of their savvy integrator’s data contextualization, pays a lower price, and since the SI takes care of maintenance, they have free time to focus on other initiatives.

 The Next Gen Services platform for integrators is inherently dispersed.

 Multiple customers with multiple connected assets continuously stream data to the integrator’s central ecosystem.
 That integrator contextualizes the data and provides actionable insights back down to the edge.
-They use Ignition to segment each customer’s silo of data, and they use Tosibox technology to connect the data-generating devices and to provide secure access control to their customers' operators, technicians, and engineers.
+They use their SCADA or supervisory package to segment each customer’s silo of data, and they use Tosibox technology to connect the data-generating devices and to provide secure access control to their customers operators, technicians, and engineers.
 They have a single environment to manage all their data and connected devices.

-By relying on Tosibox’s automated networking and cybersecurity to eliminate the cost, complexity, and cybersecurity risk of connecting multiple dispersed assets to a central ecosystem, forward-thinking integrators have free time to focus on revenue-generating applications, not the networks that enable them.
+By relying on Tosibox’s automated networking and cybersecurity to eliminate the cost, complexity, and cybersecurity risk of connecting multiple dispersed assets to a central ecosystem, forward-thinking integrators have free time to focus on revenue generating applications and not the networks that enable them.

 Reach out to us to learn more.